demography

 Using semi-structured interviews we have been recording marital and reproductive histories with Himba men and women since 2010.
 These interviews also include information on child-rearing, household dynamics, education, health and wealth. |

-child health
+health

 reproductive health